Lichy24/GoogleEarthGPS/README.md

 // prefered style: using the Csv2Kml class
 GISLayer layer = Csv2Kml.readCSVFile("src/Data/WigleWifi_20171201110209.csv");
 ```
-Read multipe CSV files from a directory path into GIS_project object using the CsvReader static class from File_formats package.
+Read multiple CSV files from a directory path into GIS_project object using the MultiCSV or Csv2Kml static classes from File_formats package.
 ```java
 // ok style: using the MultiCSV class directly GISProject project = MultiCSV.readDirectory("src/Data/");